Sam E. Rork

-Sam E. Rork (1870 – July 24, 1933) was an American silent film producer.
+Samuel Edwin Rork (c.
+1870 – July 24, 1933) was an American silent film producer.

 Early life

-Sam Edwin Rork was born in 1870 in Albany, New York.
+Samuel Edwin Rork was born around 1870 in Albany, New York.

 Career

 He started his career at Wallack's Theatre in New York City.

 He moved to Los Angeles, California with Mack Sennett, for whose company, Mack Sennett Enterprises, he worked.
 He later worked as a producer for First National.
 He then set up his own film producer company, Sam E. Rork Productions, and produced eight films.

 He produced Clothes Make the Pirate in 1925.
 A year later, in 1926, he produced Old Loves and New and The Blonde Saint.
 In 1927, he produced The Notorious Lady, A Texas Steer, and The Prince of Headwaiters.
 In 1932, he was the associate producer of Call Her Savage.

 Personal life

 He married Helen Welch.
 They had a daughter, Ann Rork, a silent actress.

-Death

 He died on July 24, 1933, in Hollywood, California.